Published on: Jan 3, 2020

 With hundreds of tourist attractions to explore, you can even spend weeks here without running out of things to do.

-Known as the birthplace of the goddess Aphrodite, Paphos is a haven for history seekers and adventurers.
+Known as the birthplace of the goddess Aphrodite, Paphos, one of the top Mediterranean destinations, is a haven for history seekers and adventurers.
 Remains of Roman villas, mosaics, theaters, and marketplaces dotted the island.
 Pristine blue waters perfectly complement these ancient marvels.

 But Paphos offers more than just a glimpse into history.
 Modern hotels and restaurants also line the promenade.
 So you can soak up in luxurious 20th-century amenities and the glory of bygone days all in one day.